Space Race: American rocket development

 The US stable of Explorer 1, Mercury, Gemini, and Apollo launch vehicles were a varied group of ICBMs and the NASA-developed Saturn IB rocket.

 Although American rocket pioneer Robert H. Goddard developed, patented, and flew small liquid-propellant rockets as early as 1914, the United States was the only one of the three major allied World War II powers to not have its own rocket program, until Von Braun and his engineers were expatriated from Nazi Germany in 1945.
 The US acquired a large number of V-2 rockets and recruited von Braun and most of his engineering team in Operation Paperclip.
 The team was sent to the Army's White Sands Proving Ground in New Mexico, in 1945.
 They set about assembling the captured V-2s and began a program of launching them and instructing American engineers in their operation.
 These tests led to the first photos of Earth from space, and the first two-stage rocket, the WAC Corporal-V-2 combination, in 1949.
 The German rocket team was moved from Fort Bliss to the Army's new Redstone Arsenal, located in Huntsville, Alabama, in 1950.
 From here, von Braun and his team developed the Army's first operational medium-range ballistic missile, the Redstone rocket, derivatives of which launched both America's first satellite, and the first piloted Mercury space missions.
 It became the basis for both the Jupiter and Saturn family of rockets.

+The Challenges of Outer Space (1955) presented by Wernher von Braun.

 Each of the United States armed services had its own ICBM development program.
 The Air Force began ICBM research in 1945 with the MX-774.
 In 1950, von Braun began testing the Air Force PGM-11 Redstone rocket family at Cape Canaveral.
 By 1957, a descendant of the Air Force MX-774 received top-priority funding. and evolved into the Atlas-A, the first successful American ICBM.
 The Atlas made use of a thin stainless steel fuel tank which relied on the internal pressure of the tank for structural integrity, this allowed an overall lighter weight design.
 WD-40 was developed to prevent rust on the Atlas rockets so that rust protecting paint could be avoided, to further reduce weight.

 A later variant of the Atlas, the Atlas-D, served as a nuclear ICBM and as the orbital launch vehicle for Project Mercury and the remote-controlled Agena Target Vehicle used in Project Gemini.